DataDog/datadog-api-client-go/api/v1/datadog/docs/WidgetConditionalFormat.md

 ### NewWidgetConditionalFormat

-`func NewWidgetConditionalFormat(comparator WidgetComparator, palette WidgetPalette, value float64, ) *WidgetConditionalFormat`
+`func NewWidgetConditionalFormat(comparator WidgetComparator, palette WidgetPalette, value float64) *WidgetConditionalFormat`

-NewWidgetConditionalFormat instantiates a new WidgetConditionalFormat object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewWidgetConditionalFormat instantiates a new WidgetConditionalFormat object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewWidgetConditionalFormatWithDefaults

 `func NewWidgetConditionalFormatWithDefaults() *WidgetConditionalFormat`

-NewWidgetConditionalFormatWithDefaults instantiates a new WidgetConditionalFormat object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewWidgetConditionalFormatWithDefaults instantiates a new WidgetConditionalFormat object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetComparator